codeclimate/codeclimate-rubocop/config/contents/style/parentheses_around_condition.md

-This cop checks for the presence of superfluous parentheses around the condition of if/unless/while/until.
+Checks for the presence of superfluous parentheses around the condition of if/unless/while/until.

 `AllowSafeAssignment` option for safe assignment.